The food & drink supply chain: the threats from food fraud

-It has been said that the food industry supply chain operates on the basis of quality assurance rather than quality control.
+It has been said that the food & drink supply chain operates on the basis of quality assurance rather than quality control.
 But ‘assurance’ can (and in many cases should) be improved.
 Going beyond the legal minimum with overt test procedures and the active use of third-party certification must help to deter fraud, while also reassuring customers.

 On this last point, as with the creation of the NFCU (a cynic might say), it would be difficult to separate out the tangible and practical benefits from the ‘soft’ – and, in the case of the NFCU, political – benefit of simply being seen to be doing something.